misotanni/misotanni.github.io/fjs/en/rules.md

 > The formal comma of a prime *p* with a fifth shift *g* is given by:
 >
 > $$\text{comma} (p)=\text{reb}\left( \frac{p}{3^g} \right)$$
+>
+> *Inverse procedure – finding the fifth shift knowing the formal comma without using the master algorithm or the radius of tolerance: The fifth shift is the exponent of 3 in the factorization of the reciprocal of the formal comma.*

 ## Converting JI Ratios into FJS Representations